 The Occupational Safety and Health Administration is in charge of that investigation.
 The reports of the man’s death came from the Orange County Coroner’s Officer, and OSHA noted that he was employed by the Redhawks Construction Company.

 Reports are slightly conflicting on some of the details.
 While some reports claimed he was working on a dump truck, others have said it was a truck and a trailer.

 His family and friends have taken to crowdfunding sites to seek financial help for those he left behind.
-It is also worth nothing that even freak accidents often have identifiable causes, such as defective products and/or a lack or proper safety devices.
-In cases like this, those who have lost loved ones need to know if they have a right to compensation.
+It is also worth noting that even freak accidents often have identifiable causes, such as defective products and/or a lack of proper safety devices.
+In cases like this, those who have lost loved ones need to know if they have a right to claim for wrongful death.